hirensoni913/DHIS2-IMIS-ETL/README.md

 ## Run

 ```
-# if you have not done so already above:
+# Activate the virtual environment if it's not activated yet:
-source .venv/bin/activate

-python run.py
+python run.py --help
 ```